auth0-samples/auth0-cordova-samples/01-Login/README.md

 # Login

 <img src="https://img.shields.io/badge/community-driven-brightgreen.svg"/> <br>

-This sample demonstrates how to add authentication to a Cordova application using Auth0's Lock widget from the hosted login page.
+This sample demonstrates how to add authentication to a Cordova application using [Auth0 Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login).

 This repo is supported and maintained by Community Developers, not Auth0.
 For more information about different support levels check https://auth0.com/docs/support/matrix .